StevenBlack/vocab/readme.md

 ### assuage
 To relieve or ease.
 Through good works, charity and good behavior, you can assuage your guilt about fudging your income tax report.
 But that probably won't save you from an audit.
 (See also absolution.)
-Pronounced ASS-WAGE.

 ### astir